-Seville offers extensive bicycle lanes and a public bicycle rental system.
-Both expats and tourists benefit tremendously from Sevici, Seville’s public bicycle-sharing program.
-In line with the program, two-way bike lanes surround the historic centre, and there are bicycle rental stations throughout the city.
+Seville offers bicycle lanes and a public bicycle-rental system.
+Both expats and tourists benefit tremendously from Sevici, Seville’s public bicycle-sharing programme.
+The city’s roads have two-way bike lanes and there are bicycle rental stations throughout the city.

-Similar to the bike rental system, e-scooters can also be rented in Seville and this is linked to a phone application.
-E-scooters are a fun way to explore the city, but be sure to park the scooter in a designated area.
+Similar to the bike-rental system, e-scooters can also be leased in Seville and this is linked to a phone application.
+E-scooters are a fun way to explore the city, but riders should be sure to park them in designated areas.

 Walking in Seville

-Getting around Seville is simple, primarily because the city centre is relatively small.
-There are also plenty of storied landmarks that can double as great meeting points or memory joggers for new arrivals.
-Seville's tourism office provides walking maps which locate all of the centre’s famous monuments for new arrivals initially acquainting themselves with the layout.
+Getting around Seville is simple, primarily because the city centre is relatively compact.
+There are also plenty of landmarks that can double as great meeting points or memory joggers for new arrivals.
+Seville's tourism office provides walking maps that highlight all of the centre’s famous monuments for new arrivals acquainting themselves with the layout.

 ►Read more about transport and driving in Spain.